chinanf-boy/awesome-stars/README.md

 ## TypeScript

+- [TypeScript](https://github.com/Microsoft/TypeScript) - TypeScript is a superset of JavaScript that compiles to clean JavaScript output.
 - [trackless](https://github.com/ascorbic/trackless) - Add a GDPR-friendly Google Analytics opt-in/opt-out button to your site
 - [Babylon.js](https://github.com/BabylonJS/Babylon.js) - Babylon.js: a complete JavaScript framework for building 3D games with HTML 5 and WebGL
 - [deno](https://github.com/ry/deno) - A secure TypeScript runtime on V8